Élisabeth Borne: Early life and education

 Elisabeth Borne was born in Paris.
-Her French-born mother, Marguerite Lecèsne, was a pharmacist.
-Her father, Joseph Bornstein, son of Zelig Bornstein from Łuków (formerly Congress Poland), was born in Belgium.
+Her French-born mother, Marguerite Lecèsne (1920–2015), was a pharmacist.
+Her father, Joseph Bornstein (1924–1972), son of Zelig Bornstein from Łuków (formerly Congress Poland), was born in Antwerp, Belgium.
 He fled to France at the outset of the Second World War and was active in the French Resistance.
 Bornstein was one of four brothers.
-In 1943, he was arrested by the Gestapo in Grenoble, where he was part of a Jewish resistance movement and deported to Auschwitz concentration camp.
-His father and younger brother were sent to the gas chambers.
+In 1943, he was arrested by the Gestapo in Grenoble, where he was part of the French resistance and deported to Auschwitz German concentration camp.
+His father and younger brother were sent to the German gas chambers.
 Joseph and his older brother were kept alive to work in a synthetic fuel factory.

 In April 1945, they met Borne's mother, Marguerite Lescène, at the platform of Paris's Orsay train station where she was helping deportees.
 She took the brothers to her hometown in Normandy where her family helped them rebuild their lives.
 Joseph Bornstein later published descriptions of the horrors he had witnessed in the Holocaust.

 He was naturalised in 1950 and changed the family name to "Borne".
 Borne's mother ran a pharmaceutical laboratory after the war.
 Her father ran a rubber products factory but suffered from trauma and severe depression.
 He committed suicide when she was 11 years old.
 After his death, Borne was awarded "Ward of the Nation" education benefits which the state granted to minors who were orphaned as a result of the war or had a parent who had died in exceptional circumstances.

 Borne attended high school at Lycée Janson-de-Sailly in Paris.
 Later, she entered the École Polytechnique (class of 1981).
 In 1986, she obtained her Diplôme d'Ingénieur in civil engineering from the École nationale des ponts et chaussées (National School of Road and Bridge Engineering) and one year later a Master of Business Administration (MBA) from the Collège des Ingénieurs.